-Code of reference
+Code of Reference

-In accordance with Article L. 225-37 of the French Commercial Code, the Company declares that it voluntarily refers to and enforces the AFEP-MEDEF corporate governance code on listed companies of December 2008 resulting from the consolidation of the AFEP-MEDEF report of October 2003 and the AFEP-MEDEF recommendations of January 2007 and October 2008 concerning the compensation of executive directors of listed companies and the recommendation of April 2010 concerning increasing women's presence on Boards of Directors (hereinafter the "AFEP-MEDEF Code").
-The AFEP-MEDEF Code is available on the MEDEF's internet site (www.medef.fr).
+In accordance with Article L. 225-37 of the French Commercial Code, the Company declares that it voluntarily refers to and enforces the AFEP-MEDEF corporate governance code on listed companies of December 2008, resulting from the consolidation of the AFEP-MEDEF report of October 2003 and the AFEP-MEDEF recommendations of January 2007 and October 2008 concerning the compensation of executive directors of listed companies, and the recommendation of April 2010 concerning increasing women's presence on Boards of Directors (hereinafter the "AFEP-MEDEF Code").
+The AFEP-MEDEF Code, last updated in June 2013, is available on the MEDEF website (www.medef.fr).